City of Frankfort Begins Accepting Community Grant Applications

 Program guidelines and applications can be found by here on the website or at City Hall.

-For more information contact Rebecca Hall at firstname.lastname@example.org.
+For additional information please contact Rebecca Hall at 502-352-2076 or firstname.lastname@example.org.

 Welcome to the City of Frankfort Online.
 Here you can find access to city departments and services.

-Find out information about Police, Fire EMS, Sewer and Public Works.
+Find out information about Police, Fire, EMS, Sewer and Public Works.
 Find contact information for City Officials and departments.